interactivespaces/interactivespaces/interactivespaces_docs/src/main/sphinx/index.rst

 Interactive Spaces
 ============

-Interactive Spaces are physical spaces which can interact with their occupants in some way.
+Interactive Spaces are physical spaces that can interact with their occupants in some way.

 An example can be seen in the picture below.